joranquinten/now-deploy-example/README.md

     darksky_secret

-I think the command has a similar means as the config in the *now.json* file, but this seems to work.
+I think the command has a similar means as the config in the *now.json* file, but this combination seems to work.
 So, oh well… This is some lengthy typing, so I added a “deploy” script to my *package.json*:

     // omitted stuff for the sake of brevity...
     "scripts": {